Website Design & Development

 Yes.
 Clean dashboards, tailored fields, roles and permissions, and live preview make publishing simple for non technical editors.
 Training is included.

 We establish roles, permissions, and publishing rules during discovery.
-I train your team on the CMS and workflows.
-Guidance is built into the site with clear fields, statuses, live preview, and translation fallbacks so editors know what to do without extra documents.
+Guidance is built into the site with clear fields, statuses, live preview, and translation fallbacks, so editors know what to do without extra documents.

 Yes.
 Clear content models and translation workflows in Craft or Statamic help editors manage multiple languages consistently.

 Yes.
-Entries have per language content with indicators.
-I implement template fallbacks.
-For example, show French when available, otherwise English.
+Entries include per language content with status indicators.
+Templates include fallbacks.
+For example, show French when available.
+Otherwise English.
 This prevents gaps.

 Yes.
-Structured imports in CSV or XML into Craft or Statamic with validation, mapping, and sensible fallbacks.
+I perform structured imports in CSV or XML into Craft or Statamic with validation, mapping, and sensible fallbacks.

 Yes.
 I help with content outlines and editing for each page.
 You provide draft copy and assets during wireframes.
 I refine language for clarity and SEO, structure content into CMS fields, and share image guidelines so pages load fast and look consistent.